CrazyBhai8/Java-Project-FileGuard-using-Email-Authentication-MySQL/README.md

 ## Disclaimer

 Please note that File Guard can store files up to a maximum size of 100KB.
 If a file exceeds this size limit, its data will be permanently deleted.
 Use this feature with caution.

-## License

-- Information about the project's license.

-## Contact

-- Contact information for the project maintainers.